 It showed for the first time to the public a very rare war helmet of a Thracian aristocrat from the 1st-2nd century AD found during emergency excavations of the Ancient Thracian tumulus (burial mound) known as Pamuk Mogila in Bulgaria’s Brestovitsa in 2013.
 The unique war helmet features mythologymotifs from the Trojan War.

-The “Ancient Treasures of Brestovitsa" exhibition was viewed by more than 120,000 visitors (Plovdiv’s total population is about 350,000).
+The “Ancient Treasures of Brestovitsa" exhibition was seen by more than 120,000 visitors (Plovdiv’s total population officially stands at 350,000).

 Kisyov has reminded that in 2016 the archaeologists from his institution are going to stage major excavations of the 5th century Great Basilica in Plovdiv, and the prehistoric, ancient, and medieval settlement and fortress of Nebet Tepe, to which Plovdiv owes the title of being Europe’s oldest city.

-“The finds from these emblematic sites will enrich our archaeologicalcollection," the Museum Director has concluded.
+“The finds from these emblematic sites will enrich our collection of archaeological treasures," the Museum Director has concluded.

 The Ancient Thracians were an ethno-cultural group of Indo-European tribes inhabiting much of Southeast Europe from about the middle of the second millennium BC to about the 6th century AD on the territory of modern-day Bulgaria, Romania, Moldova, Greece, Turkey, Macedonia, Serbia.